kalpiree/Top-Adaptive-K/README.md

 # Top-Adaptive-K

-## K-adapt Framework
+# K-adapt Framework

-# Recommendation Model Analysis
+# Dynamic-K models analysis

 This repository provides a framework to generate and analyze recommendation scores using various models, calculate oracle metrics, and compare different recommendation methods.